-Draw a five-by-five grid on graph paper.
+1- Draw a 5 x 5 grid on graph paper.

-Draw a star in the top left corner.
+2- Draw a star in the top left corner.
 This will be your starting point.

-3 Make a list of steps to fill in every other square (in a checkerboard pattern) on your five-by-five grid (checkerboard).
-In computer programming, a list of steps to finish a task is called an algorithm.
+3- Make a list of steps to fill in every other square (in a checkerboard pattern) on your 5 x 5 grid (checkerboard).
+In computer programming a list of steps to finish a task is called an algorithm.